samfitgen/trgen/docs/Olympic_Triathlon_Build-Mid_Volume.md

 **Description**:

 > Run 10-15min up to Easy-Moderate, RPE6 to warm up, then run steadily,
-> Moderate-Hard, RPE8 for 20 minutes; run 10min Easy, RPE 4 to cool down for a
+> Moderate-Hard, RPE8 for 20 minutes; run 10min Easy, RPE4 to cool down for a
 > total of about 45 minutes of running